jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 A reference to a command is either a command invocation, or an inactive pointer to the command.
 For now only command invocations are considered, also called *command calls*.

-In this section, about automatic containment of commands, I will first look at commands as totally independent entities, not tied to a class at all.
-I will actually explain here how a more structured view on a command call is translated to a flat view on it, because the flat view is how things will be physically stored.
-In later sections, I will show, how a flat view will translate to a structured view, and explain how a call upon a global command turns into a call upon multiple objects.
+In this section, about automatic containment of commands, I might first look at commands as totally independent entities, not tied to a class at all.
+I might actually explain here how a more structured view on a command call is translated to a flat view on it, because the flat view is how things might be physically stored.
+In later sections, I might show, how a flat view might translate to a structured view, and explain how a call upon a global command turns into a call upon multiple objects.

 A call to a command contains parameters, to which objects need to be assigned.
 When an object is assigned to a parameter, the parameter is tied to the closest imaginary reference to the object.
-The command call will simply contain object references pointing outward to imaginary object references.
+The command call might simply contain object references pointing outward to imaginary object references.

-The command call symbol itself, so not the command parameters, but the command call itself, will point to the closest imaginary reference to the command definition.
-The command call symbol will be connected to the closest imaginary reference with a class line (a dashed line), because the command symbols will represent the same class of command, not the same instance of the command (a call itself is an instance of a command, but the commands tied together represent the same definition, not the same call).
+The command call symbol itself, so not the command parameters, but the command call itself, might point to the closest imaginary reference to the command definition.
+The command call symbol might be connected to the closest imaginary reference with a class line (a dashed line), because the command symbols might represent the same class of command, not the same instance of the command (a call itself is an instance of a command, but the commands tied together represent the same definition, not the same call).

-Now I will explain, how you create a command call in the programming environment.
+Now I might explain, how you create a command call in the programming environment.
 A command *call* can be created inside another command.
 First you create a command call, with no particular command assigned to it yet.

 | ![](images/3.%20Automatic%20Containment.015.png) | `=>` | ![](images/3.%20Automatic%20Containment.016.png) |
 |--------------------------------------------------|------|--------------------------------------------------|